brianjbeach/blog.brianbeach.com/content/posts/2019-11-29-hugo-server-with-aws-cloud-9/index.md

 The problem is that Hugo renders fully qualified URLs that include the **baseURL** found in the config file.
-I could update the config file, but I know I am going to accidently check it in that way.
+I could update the config file, but I know I am going to accidentally check it in that way.

 The hugo command line allows you to specify an alternate baseURL.
 So I wrote a quick bash script to look up the REGION and Cloud9 environment ID.
 Note that I